chjs207/EFIC-Extracts-FileHistory-IntelligenCe-/README.md

-## filehistory_parser
+## filehistory_preprocessor

-This project is a parser for analyzing digital forensic artifacts of Windows FileHistory.
+This project is a preprocessor for analyzing digital forensic artifacts of Windows FileHistory.
 The developed parser works as a parser module for plaso.

 When using plaso, you can input the module as follows.